Towhid47/learning-platform-Client-Side-with-JSON-fake-Data/README.md

 - User can find Different Categories of Courses.
 - Each courses have Different topics related to it .
 - User can Login this website through email , password .
-- We also provide gmail login option
+- We also provide Gmail login option
 - if user logged in , he can able to purchase the premium access of our paid course.